woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/integration-interface.md

 }
 ```

-As mentioned, we will need register our `IntegrationInterface` with WooCommerce Blocks, as we want our scripts to be included when either the Mini Cart, Cart or Checkout is used, we need to register callbacks for two actions.
+As mentioned, we will need register our `IntegrationInterface` with WooCommerce Blocks, as we want our scripts to be included when either the Mini-Cart, Cart or Checkout is used, we need to register callbacks for two actions.

 ```php
 add_action(